veelo/gettext/readme.md

 - Static initializers of fields, constants, immutables, manifest constants and anonimous enums can be marked as translatable (a D specialty).
 - Concatenations of translatable strings, untranslated strings and single chars are supported, even in initializers.
 - Arrays of translatable strings are supported, also when statically initialized.
-- Plural forms are language dependent.
+- Plural forms are language dependent, and play nice with format strings.
 - Multiple identical strings are translated once, unless they are given different contexts.
 - Notes to the translator can be attached to individual translatable strings.
 - Code occurrences of strings are communicated to the translator.